 I am breathing every moment,

 Drawing all my life from Thee;

 To see the entire hymn and listen to the tune, visit this page.

-All verses and notes are quoted from the Holy Bible Recovery Version.
-You can order a free copy of the New Testament Recovery Version here.
+If you live in the US, you can order a free copy of the New Testament Recovery Version here.